mehmet-guler/asf-project/Part2-React/react-project/README.md

  </Form>
 ```

-> If we want to add a som designs
+> If we want to add a some designs
 ```javascript

 <Form doIt={handleSubmit} showErrorLabel={true} showStatusAlert={true} formRef={formRef}>